 Applying eyeliner can be tricky, and a lot of that has to do with the fact that everyone’s eyes are shaped differently.
 What looks good on one person won’t necessarily look good on everyone, and some eyeliner looks are more appropriate for specific occasions.
 (Think: How you would do your makeup for work, vs. a night out.)

 Here are a few guidelines, and ideas about the best looks for your eye shape:

 - If you have small eyes, lining your enter upper lid and lower lid is going to make your eyes look smaller.
 Instead, try lining your eyes from the outside corner, until you hit the widest point of your lid.
 (About midway across.)

 - If you only apply eyeliner to your bottom lid, your eyes will look upside down.
-If you’re trying to pick between one lid over the other, line the top lid which will make your eye look larger.
+If you’re trying to pick between one lid over the other, lining the top lid will make your eye look larger.